top of page

 Cone however would push back, saying pitchers aren’t clones, and those were some of the things he felt made him unique and gave him an edge over big league hitters

-Their bullpen sessions would often turn into screaming matches, with the coach telling Cone over and over that if he didn’t do it his way, he’d get hurt.
+Their bullpen sessions would often turn into screaming matches, with the coach telling Cone over and over that if he didn’t do it his way, “you’re going to get hurt!”

-The irony of course is that Cone didn’t back down, and ended up being one of the most durable pitchers of his generation
+Cone however didn’t back down; and the irony of course is that Cone ended up being one of the most durable pitchers of his generation

-The lesson is two fold: there was no real logic or facts behind the coaches threat that he’d get hurt: it was just injecting fear to try to get his way
+Cone was smart enough to realize there was no real logic or facts behind the coaches intimidating him that he’d get hurt: it was just trying to use fear to get his way

 Athletes have to become knowledgeable enough in THEIR sport, and THEIR journey, to know when they’re right and need to stand their ground